FrancisCasedo/WD-Finals/readme.md

 <!-- The following are just sample -->
 Description of the project in details.

-This is my final project in the course IT0043L, the website includes a pathway to all my past activities and section about myself
+This is my final project in the course IT0043L and also serves as my Personal WEbsite, the website includes a pathway to all my past activities, a page that introduces myself, a page that shows all the application and websites I used in creating this and the past projects, and a page that shows all my social Media account and my contacts

 ### Key Components
 <!-- TODO: List of Key Components -->